Princess Catherine Yurievskaya

 After her father's assassination in 1881, her mother brought her up in France.
 She was married there in 1901, having two sons, but was widowed in 1910.
 Her second marriage came during the First World War in Russia, and she suffered hardships during the ensuing Russian Civil War.
 In the 1920s, she became a professional singer.
-In 1932, she moved to the UK where she settled on Hayling Island in Hampshire, where she died in 1959.
+In 1932, she moved to the United Kingdom where she settled on Hayling Island in Hampshire, where she died in 1959.

 Early life

 Catherine was born at Saint Petersburg, Russia, on 9 September 1878, while her mother was still the mistress of Tsar Alexander II.
 When she was less than two, her parents' morganatic marriage on 6 July 1880 legitimated her, and she acquired the surname of Yurievsky, the title of knyagina (princess) and the style of Svetlost (Serene Highness).

 Her father was assassinated in March 1881, when she was three, and she lived thereafter with her mother, brother George, and sister Olga, who settled together in France.